spacercontact Dr Rudominer

 • Early evaluation, detection and proper intervention can help a patient or family avoid or lessen such risks.

-• Neither you nor your family need to go through stress all alone.
+• Neither you nor your family needs to go through stress all alone.

 Open the door logo small

-Treatment with Howard S. Rudominer, MD, and his associates Kathleen Pendergast, APN and Katherine Jackman,APN is geared toward helping individuals, and families “open the door” back into themselves and turn their life in the right direction.
+Treatment with Howard S. Rudominer, MD is geared toward helping individuals, and families “open the door” back into themselves and turn their life in the right direction.

 Find out more